What’s an epikoros?

 The road to Jewish Heaven is paved by scholars

 Who is the epikoros?
-His transgression is the most personal, immediate, and pedestrian of the three Big Ones, but in some ways that makes his sin the most dreadful of them all.
+His transgression is the most personal, immediate, and pedestrian of the four Big Ones, but in some ways that makes his sin the most dreadful of them all.
 He diminishes, even in apparently slight ways – he slights – the authority and respect due the sages and teachers who interpret and transmit the Torah.
 Why is this worthy of the ultimate penalty?
 Because rabbinical authority has to be absolute, equivalent to the Torah’s Divine authority.
 The Torah, and the ongoing rabbinical authority that continues to nurture it and allow it to blossom as we evolve, resides on Earth, not in Heaven, with all the human frailty that implies.

 To prove the point, immediately after describing offense #1, the rabbis put on virtuoso performances demonstrating the value their authority provides.
 Offense #1 is to deny that the Torah tells us that the dead will be resurrected after the messiah comes.
 But scour the Torah, and the normal reader can’t find any such statement, at least in any literal way.
 Then how do we know?
 We’ll show you!
 And they proceed to so do in a display of pages of exegetical brilliance.